Dougy140/Mjml-Sonos-Welcome-Email-/README.md

 # Mjml-Sonos-Welcome-Email-
-This a redesign of Sonos' welcome email in MMJML.
+This a redesign of Sonos' welcome email in MJML.

 The email is designed to introduce new users to the Sonos brand and help them get started with their new Sonos products.